andrewhodel/node-json-rrd/README.md

 ======

-On a linux system you can run example.js which provides a simple example of collecting and displaying your eth0 interface traffic statistics with a COUNTER update and your free memory using a GAUGE.
+On a linux system you can run example.js which provides a simple example of collecting and displaying your eth0 interface traffic statistics with a COUNTER update and your free/total memory using a GAUGE.

 Documentation
 =============

-__update(intervalSeconds, totalSteps, dataType, updateTimeStamp, updateDataPoint, jsonDb);__
+__update(intervalSeconds, totalSteps, dataType, updateTimeStamp, updateDataPoint[], jsonDb);__

 returns a JSON object representing the RRD database.